MadJavaEntS20/humming-bird/WeeklyReflection.md

 Did most TODOs listed above, that includes adding tooltips, showing temporal data with a Play, Pause, and Reset button.
 I need to format the date better still, but that is already formatted for my map, so I think I can do it the same way for the table of sightings

+### Week 13
+ 4/21/20 - 9 hours

+ Lots of CSS updates and ability to delete sighting from both admin page and user page